This blog provides information for educational purposes only. Read our complete summary for more info.

 Once fermentation and the diacetyl rest has been completed, it is time to rack to a new vessel and complete secondary fermentation as well as lagering.
 We suggest racking to a keg (assuming you’ll be serving beer from a kegerator) and completing secondary and lagering it without transferring into a new vessel.
 All beer is sensitive to oxygen and we prefer racking only once during the process to reduce exposure.
 This will cause the first few pints will be very cloudy, and the dregs will get sucked out of the keg first, but with a bit of time it will clear up nicely.

-According to Wyeast, secondary should be completed at about 40F for 1-3 weeks and lagering should take place at about 33 degrees for 10 and 30 days.
+According to Wyeast, secondary should be completed at about 40F for 1-3 weeks and lagering should take place at about 33 degrees for 10 to 30 days.
 But extending the lagering phase further can sometimes improve the beer.
 Some beers, such as strong German doppelbocks, are lagered six months or longer.

 Bottling Lager Beer